CumulusNetworks/docs/content/cumulus-linux/Monitoring-and-Troubleshooting/Monitoring-System-Hardware/_index.md

 `"FAULT ALARM"` and/or `state changed from OK to ABSENT` in the `/var/log/syslog` file.
 This is a known issue with the platform.

+### No PSU sensors/smonctl support for Edgecore OMP-800

+On the Edgecore OMP-800, there is no power supply information from the sensor or from `smonctl`.

+The platform driver has support for the PSUs but this was not added to the sensors infrastructure.

+This is a known limitation on the OMP-800 platform.

 ## Related Information

 - [packages.debian.org/search?keywords=lshw](http://packages.debian.org/search?keywords=lshw)